|

 Book value, which is calculated according to generally accepted

-accounting practices (GAAP) doesn't work well for REITs.
-According to
+accounting practices (GAAP) doesn't work well for real estate investment

 GAAP, real estate properties are valued at their original purchase price